Local Current Algebra for the HK Universality Class: B. Calculation of

 \section{B. Calculation of $T^{\alpha \beta ; \gamma \delta}_{\mu \nu,\sigma}$}

 Here we present details of the calculation of $T^{\xi \xi;\xi \xi}_{\mu \nu\sigma}(q,\omega)$ and $T^{\xi \eta; \eta \xi}_{\mu \nu\sigma}(q,\omega)$.
 We omit the spin index $\sigma$ in this Appendix since these results are spin-independent.
-In all of these calculations, we adopt the following definition of the current operators $J^{\alpha \beta}_{\mu{ q \sigma}}=(\rho^{\alpha \beta}_{ q \sigma},J^{\alpha \beta}_{ q \sigma})$:
+In all of these calculations, we adopt the following definition of the current operators $\rho^{\alpha \beta}_{\mu{ q \sigma}}=(\rho^{\alpha \beta}_{ q \sigma},(\rho^P)^{\alpha \beta}_{ q \sigma})$:

 In general, these operators should be regularized using the standard field theory approach through the addition of a cutoff $f_{\Lambda}(k^2-k_F^2)$ to project out states deep inside the filling sea.
 The cutoff $f_{\Lambda}(k^2-k_F^2)$ restricts the summation over k to the range $[\pm k_F - \Lambda , \pm k_F + \Lambda]$.
 However, since we are working with a UV finite model, it is unnecessary to regularize these operators to obtain the correct current algebra.
+For later convenience, we redefine $\rho^P$ by $\rho^P/k_F$.

 We start with $T^{\xi \xi; \xi \xi}$ in Eq. \eqref{eq:T_factor}.
 For $\mu = \nu = 0$, \begin{widetext} \beq T^{\xi \xi ; \xi \xi}_{00}(q,\omega) &=&\int dt \sum_{ k_1 k_2}\delta_{ k_2, k_1+q}e^{i \left( \omega + \frac{(k_1+q)^2}{2m}-\frac{k_1^2}{2m}\right)t}[\theta(t) \braket{c^{\xi \dagger}_{ k_1 + q \sigma}c^{\xi}_{ k_1 \sigma}c^{\xi \dagger}_{ k_2-q \sigma}c^{\xi}_{ k_2 \sigma}}+\theta(-t)\braket{c^{\xi \dagger}_{ k_2-q \sigma}c^{\xi}_{ k_2 \sigma}c^{\xi \dagger}_{ k_1 + q \sigma}c^{\xi}_{ k_1 \sigma}}] \nonumber \\ &=&\frac{1}{2}\int dt \sum_{ k_1,k_2} e^{i \left( \omega + \frac{(k_1+q)^2}{2m}-\frac{k_1^2}{2m} \right)t}\delta_{k_2,k_1+q}[\theta(t)\braket{n^S_{ k_2 }}\braket{n^O_{ k_1 }}+ \theta(-t)\braket{n^O_{ k_2 }}\braket{n^S_{ k_1 }}] \nonumber \\ &=&\frac{1}{2}\theta(q)\left[\sum_{k_1 = -k_F -q}^{-k_F}\frac{1}{-i\left( \omega + \frac{k_1q}{m}+\frac{q^2}{2m}\right)+0^+} + \sum_{k_1 = k_F-q}^{k_F}\frac{1}{i\left( \omega + \frac{k_1q}{m}+\frac{q^2}{2m}\right)+0^+} \right] \nonumber \\ &+&\frac{1}{2}\theta(-q)\left[\sum_{k_1 = k_F}^{k_F-q}\frac{1}{-i\left( \omega + \frac{k_1q}{m}+\frac{q^2}{2m}\right)+0^+} + \sum_{k_1 = -k_F}^{-k_F-q}\frac{1}{i\left( \omega + \frac{k_1q}{m}+\frac{q^2}{2m}\right)+0^+} \right]. \eeq \end{widetext}